 The maximum possible watchdog time depends on the device.
 For example, for "simple" EtherCAT slaves (without firmware) with watchdog execution in the ESC it is usually up to 170 seconds.
-For complex EtherCAT slaves (with firmware) the SM watchdog function is usually parameterized via register 400h/420h but executed by the microcontroller (μ C) and can be significantly lower.
+For complex EtherCAT slaves (with firmware) the SM watchdog function is usually parameterized via Reg.
+400/420 but executed by the μ C and can be significantly lower.
 In addition, the execution may then be subject to a certain time uncertainty.
 Since the TwinCAT dialog may allow inputs up to 65535, a test of the desired watchdog time is recommended.